Jonathannsegal/whelo/Plan-of-Action.md

     * etc
 8. Incorporate as an LLC

+9. Create a Sales and Marketing team
+    * work on a plan to advertize the product

-9. Test with a limited number of users to see how the app is being used
+10. Test with a limited number of users to see how the app is being used
     * based on user feedback make additional updates to the system.